Manchester Plant: History

 American Will Keith Kellogg (who died in October 1951) was part of the Seventh-day Adventist Church, and a strict vegetarian.
 Other famous food industry families have had noted strong links to a sect of the Christian church.

+In 1935, All-Bran was imported from Canada.

 During the Second World War, the site's production was only sold to the North, Scotland and the Midlands.

+The factory was damaged by high winds at the end of February 1949.
+It suffered a gas explosion in a basement on Saturday 15 July 1950.

+The production manager, Joseph Askew, died suddenly at home, on Poplar Road in Stretford, on 3 February 1956, aged 58.

+During food rationing, the parent US company would fly in parcels of food, for all the staff, in the week before Christmas, on an aircraft from Dublin, with a turkey and Christmas pudding for each employee.
+After rationing stopped, the company continued the tradition, for some years.
+By 1960, the site was making 1.25 million boxes per day.

 The other £14m production site in north Wales opened on 28 April 1978; construction had started in July 1976.

 Around three hundred workers were made redundant in 1981, due to automation and a £5.5m investment.

 Construction

 The site was essentially chosen due to the proximity to the Manchester Ship Canal, built by The Kellogg Company of Great Britain; the site in Manchester was chosen by Harry McEvoy (c.1902 - 3 November 1984), the managing director.
 It was the largest food manufacturing factory in Europe.
 It was built in ten months.

+On Thursday 17 June 1937 construction started, the first factory on the new Barton Dock Estate, owned by the Manchester Ship Canal Company.
+It would cost £250,000.
+The granary could store 500,000 tons of grain, with eight grain stores, 130 ft high, 30 ft wide, and built in only nine days.
+All of the raw materials came from the British Empire, with the white corn for Corn Flakes grown in South Africa.
+The factory was expected to open at the end of February 1938.

-The £500,000 five floor site opened on 24 May 1938, opened by a woman from north Nottinghamshire; her husband worked at the nearby Thoresby Colliery.
+The £500,000 five floor site opened on 24 May 1938, which was Empire Day, the birthday of Queen Victoria.
+It was opened by a woman from north Nottinghamshire, from 22 Second Avenue, Edwinstowe; her husband worked at the nearby Thoresby Colliery.
 The factory was the largest cereal factory in the British Empire, covering seven acres.
 She had six children, and had been chosen in April 1938 from around five thousand applicants on Wednesday 27 April 1938.

 McEvoy would be chairman of the Cereal Foods Manufacturing Association from the start until 1967.

+The huge illuminated K sign, was switched on on 24 November 1981, being 60 ft long.
+A new UK headquarters was built in the late 1980s next to Old Trafford Cricket Ground on Talbot Road, with 400 staff, costing £2m.

 By the late 1980s, the factory was seven times larger, and the second-largest breakfast cereal factory in the world.